arnavgautam/TreeHacks2015/HOLs/HOL-IntroToWindowsAzureAD/HOL.md

 	````

 <a name="Ex2Task4"></a>
-#### Task 4 â€“ Verification ####
+#### Task 4 – Verification ####

 1. Press **F5** to run the application.
-The single sign-on experience is the same as you saw in the previous exercise, requiring authentication using your Windows Azure AD credentials.
+The single sign-on experience is the same as you saw in the previous exercise, requiring authentication using your Microsoft Azure AD credentials.

 1. Once you have successfully authenticated using your credentials, click the **Users** tab in the top menu bar.